Razor strop

 A razor strop or simply a strop (sometimes called a razor strap or strap) is a flexible strip of leather, canvas, denim fabric, balsa wood, or other soft material, used to straighten and polish the blade of a straight razor, a knife, or a woodworking tool such as a chisel.
 In many cases stropping re-aligns parts of the blade edge that have been bent out of alignment.
-In other cases, especially when abrasive polishing compound is used, stropping may remove a small amount of metal (functionally equivalent to lapping).
-Stropping can also burnish (i.e. push metal around on) the blade.
+In other cases, especially when an abrasive polishing compound is used, stropping may remove a small amount of metal (functionally equivalent to lapping).
+Stropping can also burnish (i.e., push metal around on) the blade.

-The strop may be a hanging strop or a hand-held paddle.
+The strop may be a hanging strop, a block (placed on a table, or in ones hand), or a hand-held paddle.
 Various abrasive compounds may be applied to the strop to aid in polishing the blade while stropping to obtain a mirror-like finish.
-Common abrasive compounds include half-micron diamonds, green chromium(III) oxide, white rouge (aluminum oxide), and jeweller's rouge (iron(III) oxide).
+Common abrasive compounds include diamonds, chromium(III) oxide, aluminum oxide, and iron(III) oxide.